umesh-lewa/Cricket-TS/README.md

 # Cricket-TS

-An Implementation of the Game Cricket , using HTML, CSS and TypeScript.
+An Implementation of the Game Cricket using HTML,CSS,Bootstrap and TypeScript.

 Each Team has 20 Players